MRU-CSIS-2503-202101-001/course-resources/how-tos/the-process-windows.md

 2. [[04:02]](https://youtu.be/Yq3WWxqnogs?t=242) drills will have a link that lets you accept the drill, so click on that and follow the on-screen instructions to go through the acceptance procedure.

     > _Note_
-    > _In the video, you don't see the authentication verification that GitHub asks you when you connect to GitHub Classroom for the first time.
-Just accept it if it does appear.
+    > _In the video, you don't see the authorization step that GitHub asks you when you connect to GitHub Classroom for the first time.
+Just click the `Authorize GitHub` button if you see it.
 Also, the "...but something went wrong...." message seen when I accept the assignment was there because of a change I had recently done to that drill - you shouldn't see that disturbing message when you do your accepting!_

 3. [[05:45]](https://youtu.be/Yq3WWxqnogs?t=345) after refreshing the page when directed, you can go to the **second link** - the one underneath `Then, access your assignment:` - on the resulting page